hauze-v/web-dev/mdn-css/css-layout/intro-css-layout/NOTES.md

 Now, the CSS is mostly ordinary, except for the uses of the `display` property.
 The <form>, <div>s, and <label>s and <input>s have been told to display like a table, table rows, and table cells respectively.
 All we then have to do is add a bit of sizing, margin, etc. to make everything look a bit nicer and we're done.

 ## Multi-column Layout ##
+The multi-column layout module gives us a way to lay out content in columns, similar to how text flows in a newspaper.
+While reading up and down columns is less useful in a web context as you don't want to force users to scroll up and down, arranging content into columns ca be a useful technique.

+To turn a block into a multicol container we use either the `column-count` property, which tells the browser how many columns we would like to have, or the `column-width` property, which tells the browser to fill the contianer with as many columns of at least that width.

+Check out our example.
+We are using a `column-width: 200px;` on that container, causing the browser to create as many 200-pixel columns as will fit in the container and then share the remaining space between the created columns.